 They will last for up to 3 years if you keep them in the package and don’t use them.
-Amazing, right?!
-Oh, you want to hear?
-Never mind then.
+But, we know that's not what you're trying to do.
 Hearing aid batteries typically last about 5 to 7 days, depending on usage.
 If you use a lot of Bluetooth streaming from your phone to your hearing devices, you may have to replace your batteries sooner.
 Users that make a lot of phone calls or listen to music through their hearing aids may need to replace their batteries every 2 to 3 days.

 2. Are your batteries any good?

-Our batteries are mercury-free Power One brand zinc air batteries.
+Our hearing aid batteries are mercury-free Power One brand zinc air batteries.
 They’re manufactured in the world’s largest and most up-to-date hearing aid battery plant in Ellwangen, Germany.
 We provide eco-friendly battery technology, produced under clean room conditions, with an Enhanced Safety & Performance housing coating.
-Our sizes 13 and 312 are wireless approved for modern hearing aids.

 6. How do I cancel my membership?

 We'd be sorry to see you go.
 If for whatever reason you'd like to cancel your subscription, we won't make it difficult for you.
 Simply find one of your recent order confirmation emails and click on the link to manage your subscription.
 Once inside the customer portal, click on the "Edit" link for your subscription and find the button to cancel your subscription at the bottom of the page.

 We will cancel your subscription immediately and you won't be billed for any future orders.
 With the same link, you can resubscribe at any time.